IOS APP DEVELOPMENT / TELEHEALTH + MEDTECH

 Do you build HIPAA-compliant iOS apps?

-We build iOS apps that are designed to avoid creating Protected Health Information where none is needed.
+We build iOS apps designed to avoid creating Protected Health Information where none is needed.
 When a clinical workflow requires PHI — scheduling, clinician review, cohort data — we build on BAA-covered platforms such as Google Cloud for Healthcare, Microsoft Cloud for Healthcare, or Salesforce Health Cloud.
 HIPAA is a legal status that applies to covered entities and business associates, not to software in the abstract; we structure the engagement and the architecture so that every party who needs a BAA has one.

 Which iOS technologies do you build on?